-TM44 inspection cost and what is a TM44 inspection question are the most asking questions in Google.
+TM44 inspection cost or price and what is a TM44 inspection question are the most asking questions in Google.
 The purpose of the air conditioning inspection report is to highlight all areas of the operation of all HVAC equipment that could improve performance and reduce energy costs.
 We try to consider the introduction of any no-cost or low-cost initiative and any capital investment opportunity that may arise.

 The survey covers the inspection of air conditioning systems, measurement of performance and power of fans, as well as the associated cooling electrical load, comparison of performance with industry standards to identify energy savings while maintaining their minimum performance requirements.

 A number of other observations are made during the inspection; they cover issues such as the condition of air conditioning systems, adequacy of maintenance regimes, cooling/building loads, fresh air volumes, air change rate and control of auxiliary units.

 The TM44 inspection cost is, to the extent possible, performed by visual observations of a representative sample of the air conditioning equipment and other visual indicators such as refrigerant sight glasses, pressure, temperature or filter, although when these are not available the inspector may take test readings.The air conditioning inspection also includes a review of design, construction and maintenance records, when available.

 As TM44 air conditioning inspectors, we have a duty to comply with relevant health and safety legislation.
 This includes the duty to draw the attention of the owner or manager of the building to obvious cases of inadequate maintenance or negligence, where these may have implications for the health and safety of building occupants or the public.